 The Law The Health Insurance Portability and Accountability Act (HIPAA) and the HiTech Act are federal laws which require health care providers to protect the privacy of the patients and residents we serve.
 In that effort, we are required to safeguard their electronic protected health care information (EPHI).
 Policy All covered persons must comply with company policies and Federal HIPAA rules and regulations.
 Training Each covered person must attend HIPAA training as part of orientation and annual compliance training.
-Privacy Officer Any violation of a patient's or resident's privacy should be immediately reported to a supervisor and/or privacy officer designee.
-The privacy officer designees include: Center Administrators/Compliance Liaisons Other freestanding site managers Genesis Compliance Officer Release of Information Disclosure of patient or resident PHI and/or photograph will only be allowed with a properly completed and signed authorization .
+Privacy Officer Any violation of a patient's or resident's privacy should be immediately reported to - a supervisor and/or privacy officer designee.
+The privacy officer designees include: Center Administrators/Compliance Liaisons Other freestanding site managers Corporate Compliance Officer Release of Disclosure of patient or resident PHI and/or photograph will only be allowed with a properly Information completed and signed authorization.
 Refer to the Corporate Policies regarding health information management for information.
-Authorized Parties Only authorized parties should access patient and resident PHI.
-Authorized parties include: The patient or resident A health care provider treating the patient An authorized family member of the patient or resident Operational Safeguards Patient or resident PHI must always be protected from unauthorized parties.
-Discuss a resident's care only with authorized parties and always in a protected area Discard PHI utilizing a secure HIPAA bin, or shred each document Retain, secure, and destroy records in accordance with Corporate Policy 4.13, Retention and Destruction of Records Containing Protected Health Information (PHI) Fax PHI only to a pre-programmed designation or verify the fax number before transmission Secure PHI when transporting and never leave it unattended Never remove PHI from the business location without authorization Technical Safeguards Patient or Resident EPHI must always be protected.
-Never share your computer password with anyone Always use secure/strong passwords Log off or lock your computer when left unattended Encrypt electronic mail containing EPHI sent to an external location Keep laptop computers in a secure location Never use unauthorized storage devices such as unencrypted USBs or external hard drives Unauthorized Usage Patient and company information must never be used for personal reasons.
-Never take or use a patient/resident photograph.
-Photographs of patients/residents are only permitted for business purposes under limited circumstances and with appropriate authorization.
-The discussion of confidential company and patient information on external websites is not permitted The sharing of patient/resident information on social network websites is unacceptable at any time
+Authorized Only authorized parties should access patient and resident PHI.
+Parties Authorized parties include: The patient or resident A health care provider treating the patient An authorized family member of the patient or resident The definition and the patient of resident Operational Patient or resident PHI must always be protected from unauthorized parties.
+Safeguards Discuss a resident's care only with authorized parties and always in a protected area Discard PHI utilizing a secure HIPAA bin, or shred each document Retain, secure, and destroy records in accordance with Corporate Policy 4.13, Retention and Destruction of Records Containing Protected Health Information (PHI) Fax PHI only to a pre-programmed designation or verify the fax number before transmission Secure PHI when transporting and never leave it unattended Never remove PHI from the business location without authorization Never remove PHI from the business location without authorization Technical Patient or Resident EPHI must always be protected.
+Safeguards Never share your computer password with anyone , and the second Always use secure/strong passwords Log off or lock your computer when left unattended Encrypt electronic mail containing EPHI sent to an external location Keep laptop computers in a secure location Never use unauthorized storage devices such as unencrypted USBs or external hard drives Never use unauthorized storage devices such as different ypted 03bs of external hard drives Unauthorized Patient and company information must never be used for personal reasons.
+Usage Never take or use a patient/resident photograph.
+Photographs of patients/residents are , and the second only permitted for business purposes under limited circumstances and with appropriate authorization.
+The discussion of confidential company and patient information on external websites is not permitted The sharing of patient/resident information on social network websites is unacceptable at any time. at any time 25